 Highlands Trail Guide

-Highlands Trail Guide IntroductionHighlands Trail Guide
+Highlands Trail Guide Introduction

 The Highlands Trail Guide is your resource for planning hikes on the Highlands Trail.
 Several maps are linked below, followed by detailed descriptions of individual trail segments.
-Hike reports, questions, comments, complaints, and suggestions are always welcome and appreciated; please contact the volunteer Highlands Trail Chair at [email protected].
+Hike reports, questions, comments, complaints, and suggestions are always welcome and appreciated; please contact the volunteer Highlands Trail Chair at [email protected]

 What's with all of those road walks?

 The good news is that the better portion of the Highlands Trail road walks in NY & NJ can be eliminated with woods trails on public land.
 The bad news is that the current HT Chair (me) and the current HT Supervisors are all maxed out.
 The Hunterdon County sections alone take up most of our summer to maintain them just to keep them open and hike-able - and we sometimes fail at even that goal.
 So, we just don't have time to eliminate road walks - even the ones where a future woods trail has already been scouted.
 That's where YOU come in if you are interested.
 I would of course get you up to speed on what land is available and how to go about it.
-So, if you are interested in taking ownership of a road walk elimination project and improving the trail, please contact me.

 Thanks